-De cision Criteria City Analysis 1.
+De cision Criteria Staff Analysis 1.
 The site plan and design is in conformance with applicable code provisions and development standards of the applicable zoning district, unless a standard has been modified as a housing design demonstration project pursuant to BIMC 2.16.020.S; As conditioned, the site plan and design is in conformance with applicable code provisions in the Bainbridge Island Municipal Code (BIMC).
-This is not a housing design demonstration project.

-The locations of the buildings and structures, open spaces, landscaping, pedestrian, bicycle and vehicular circulation systems are adequate, safe, efficient and in conformance with the Island-Wide Transportation Plan; This public building provides an outdoor entry courtyard, landscape buffers, bicycle facilities, sidewalks, and a trail.
+2. The locations of the buildings and structures, open spaces, landscaping, pedestrian, bicycle and vehicular circulation systems are adequate, safe, efficient and in conformance with the Island-Wide Transportation Plan; This public building provides an outdoor entry courtyard, landscape buffers, bicycle facilities, sidewalks, and a trail.
 The City Development Engineer determined that, as conditioned, the project is in conformance with the Island-Wide Transportation Plan.

-- 3. The Kitsap County Health District has determined that the site plan and design meets the following decision criteria: - a.
-The proposal conforms to current standards regarding domestic water supply and sewage disposal; or if the proposal is not to be served by public sewers, then the lot has sufficient area and soil, topographic and drainage characteristics to permit an on-site sewage disposal system. - If the health district recommends approval of the application with respect to those items in subsection E.3.a of this section, the health district shall so advise the director. - If the health district recommends disapproval of the application, it shall provide a written explanation to the director;
+3. The Kitsap County Health District has determined that the site plan and design meets the following decision criteria: The Kitsap Public Health District (KPHD) responded, "no comment" on the application.
+Approval of the building permit by KPHD is

+- a.
+The proposal conforms to current standards regarding domestic water supply and sewage disposal; or if the proposal is not to be served by public sewers, then the lot has sufficient area and soil, topographic and drainage characteristics to permit an on-site sewage disposal system. - b.
+If the health district recommends approval of the application with respect to those items in subsection E.3.a of this section, the health district shall so advise the director. - If the health district recommends disapproval of the application, it shall provide a written explanation to the director; - The City Development Engineer determined that the site plan and design meet the applicable decision criteria and recommends approval subject to conditions to ensure conformance with drainage, water quality, and streets and required.